Loo-Ree/AIAgentServiceV2-A2A/README.md

 1. **Remote Agent Management**:
    - Discover and connect to remote A2A agents
    - Retrieve and cache AgentCard metadata
-   - Maintain A2A client connections
+   - Maintain A2A client connections with configurable timeouts

 2. **Azure AI Foundry Integration**:
    - Create and manage Azure AI agent with function tools